skylize/clerc/README.md

 ##Usage
 * Activate your [Live Reload](http://livereload.com) (or compatible) server to watch for file changes.
 With the server running, click the Clerc icon in Chrome to start listening for reload commands on `localhost:35729`.

-* If a Clerc receives a message including the attributes ``{command: 'reload', path: ''}``, it will reload all enabled unpacked extensions and apps.
+* If Clerc receives a message including the attributes ``{command: 'reload', path: ''}``, it will reload all enabled unpacked extensions and apps.

 * If Clerc receives a message including the attributes ``{command: 'reload', path: 'app_identifier'}``, with app identifier being the extension name (case sensitive and include spaces) or extension id, it will enable or reload the specified unpacked extension.